This article was reviewed by Rachel Gargano MS, RD, CSSD, CBS.

 Tip #1: First things first: Know what you’d like to accomplish with the nutritionist.

 Are you looking to lose weight?
 Did you recently get diagnosed with high blood pressure and need guidance on the right diet?
-Are you navigating food allergies?
+Are you having food sensitivity symptoms or navigating food allergies?
 Did you sign up for a marathon and have no idea what to eat now?
 Knowing what your goals are will help you find the right nutritionist for you.

 Pro Tip: Write a list of the things you’d like to achieve to keep front of mind; your nutritionist will likely ask what you’d like to accomplish with their help.
 Your goals may change with time, but setting your sights on one or two initial objectives will help you get started with a top nutritionist.